Matthew 6:24: Translation and interpretation

-Commentary from the Church Ancestors
+Commentary from the Church Fathers

 Pseudo-Chrysostom: The Lord had said above, that he that has a spiritual mind is able to keep his body free from sin; and that he who has not, is not able.
 Of this He here gives the reason, saying, No man can serve two masters.

 Glossa Ordinaria: Otherwise; it had been declared above, that good things become evil, when done with a worldly purpose.
 It might therefore have been said by someone, I will do good works from worldly and heavenly motives at once.
 Against this the Lord says, No man can serve two masters.

 Chrysostom: Or otherwise; in what had gone before He had restrained the tyranny of avarice by many and weighty motives, but He now adds yet more.
 Riches do not only harm us in that they arm robbers against us, and that they cloud our understanding, but they moreover turn us away from God's service.
 This He proves from familiar notions, saying, No man can serve two masters; two, He means, whose orders are contrary; for concord makes one of many.
 This is proved by what follows, for either he will hate the one.
 He mentions two, that we may see that change for the better is easy.
 For if one were to give himself up in despair as having been made a slave to riches, namely, by loving them, he may hence learn, that it is possible for him to change into a better service, namely, by not submitting to such slavery, but by despising it.

 Glossa Ordinaria: Or; He seems to allude to two different kinds of servants; one kind who serve freely for love, another who serve servilely from fear.
 If then one serve two masters of contrary character from love, it must be that he hate the one; if from fear, while he trembles before the one, he must despise the other.
 But as the world or God predominate in a man's heart, he must be drawn contrary ways; for God draws him who serves Him to things above; the earth draws to things beneath; therefore He concludes, Ye cannot serve God and mammon.

 Jerome: Mammon—riches are so termed in Syriac.
 Let the covetous man who is called by the Christian name, hear this, that he cannot serve both Christ and riches.
 Yet He said not, he who has riches, but, he who is the servant of riches.
 For he who is the slave of money, guards his money as a slave; but he who has thrown off the yoke of his slavery, dispenses them as a master.

 Glossa Ordinaria: By mammon is meant the Devil, who is the lord of money, not that he can bestow them unless where God wills, but because by means of them he deceives men.